Burns cause about 3000 deaths/year in the US and about 2 million physician visits.

 Location and depth of burned areas are recorded on a burn diagram.
 Burns with an appearance compatible with both deep partial-thickness and full-thickness are presumed to be full-thickness.

-In hospitalized patients, hemoglobin and hematocrit, serum electrolytes, blood urea nitrogen, creatinine, albumin, protein, phosphate, and ionized calcium should be measured.
+In hospitalized patients at risk for systemic complications, hemoglobin and hematocrit, serum electrolytes, blood urea nitrogen, creatinine, albumin, protein, phosphate, and ionized calcium should be measured.
 ECG, urinalysis for myoglobin, and a chest x-ray are also required.
 Myoglobinuria (suggesting hemolysis or rhabdomyolysis) is suggested by urine that is grossly dark or that tests positive for blood on dipstick in the absence of microscopic red blood cells.
 These tests are repeated as needed.
-Muscle compartments are evaluated in patients with myoglobinuria.
+Muscle compartments Diagnosis Compartment syndrome is increased tissue pressure within a closed fascial space, resulting in tissue ischemia.
+The earliest symptom is pain out of proportion to the severity of injury.
+Diagnosis... read more are evaluated in patients with myoglobinuria.

 Treatment begins in the prehospital setting.
-The first priorities are the same as for any injured patient Cardiopulmonary Resuscitation (CPR) in Adults Cardiopulmonary resuscitation (CPR) is an organized, sequential response to cardiac arrest, including Recognition of absent breathing and circulation Basic life support with chest compressions... read more : ABC (airway, breathing, and circulation).
+The first priorities are the same as for any injured patient: ABC (airway, breathing, and circulation).
 An airway is provided, ventilation is supported, and possible associated smoke inhalation Smoke Inhalation When smoke is inhaled, toxic products of combustion injure airway tissues and/or cause metabolic effects.
 Hot smoke usually burns only the pharynx because the incoming gas cools quickly.
 An... read more is treated with 100% oxygen.
 Ongoing burning is extinguished, and smoldering and hot material is removed.
 All clothing is removed.
 Chemicals, except powders, are flushed with water; powders should be brushed off before wetting.
 Burns caused by acids, alkalis, or organic compounds (eg, phenols, cresols, petrochemicals) are flushed with copious amounts of water continuing for at least 20 min after nothing of the original solution seems to remain.

-IV fluids are given to patients in shock or with burns > 10% TBSA.
+IV fluids are given to patients in shock or with partial and full thickness burns > 10% TBSA.
 A 14- to 16-gauge venous cannula is placed in 1 or 2 peripheral veins through unburned skin if possible.
 Venous cutdown, which has a high risk of infection, is avoided.

 For example, in a 100-kg man with a 50% TBSA burn, fluid volume by the Parkland formula would be

 Half of the volume, 10 L, is given in the first 8 hours after injury as a constant infusion, and the remaining 10 L is given over the following 16 hours.
 In practice, this formula is only a starting point, and infusion rates are adjusted based on clinical response.
-Urine output, typically measured with an indwelling catheter, is the usual indicator of clinical response; the goal is to maintain output between 30 and 50 mL/hour in adults and between 0.5 and 1.0 mL/kg/hour in children.
+Urine output, typically measured with an indwelling catheter, is the usual indicator of clinical response; the goal is to maintain output of 0.5 mL/kg/hr in adults and 1.0 mL/kg/hour in children (< 30 kg).
+Additional pediatric maintenance fluid requirements Maintenance fluid Dehydration is significant depletion of body water and, to varying degrees, electrolytes.
+Symptoms and signs include thirst, lethargy, dry mucosa, decreased urine output, and, as the degree... read more should be calculated and added separately because children are at risk of hypoglycemia in high volume resuscitation.
 When giving typical large volumes of fluid, it is also important to avoid fluid overload and consequent heart failure and compartment syndrome Compartment Syndrome Compartment syndrome is increased tissue pressure within a closed fascial space, resulting in tissue ischemia.
 The earliest symptom is pain out of proportion to the severity of injury.
 Diagnosis... read more .
+Fluid administration can be titrated to achieve only the goal urine output.
 Clinical parameters, including urine output and signs of shock or heart failure, are recorded at least hourly on a flow chart.

 Some clinicians give colloid, usually albumin, after 12 hours to patients who have larger burns, are very young or very old, or have heart disease and require large fluid volumes.

-If urine output is inadequate despite administration of a large volume of crystalloid, consultation with a burn center is necessary because these patients are at increased risk of resuscitation complications including compartment syndromes of the abdomen and extremities.
+If urine output is inadequate despite administration of a large volume of crystalloid, consultation with a burn center is necessary because these patients are at increased risk of resuscitation complications, including compartment syndromes of the abdomen and extremities.
 Patients with inadequate urine output despite administration of a large volume of crystalloid may respond to an infusion of colloid or other measures.
 In meta-analyses, administration of albumin was shown to decrease total fluid volumes by about half at 72 hours post-injury.
-Other studies have shown an association between decreased total fluid resuscitation volumes and lower patient mortality.
-A large multicenter prospective trial comparing crystalloid and colloid is underway (2 Treatment references Burns are injuries of skin or other tissue caused by thermal, radiation, chemical, or electrical contact.
-Burns are classified by depth (superficial and deep partial-thickness, and full-thickness)... read more , 3 Treatment references Burns are injuries of skin or other tissue caused by thermal, radiation, chemical, or electrical contact.
+Meta-analyses suggest that additional trials are required to determine the effect on mortality and morbidity of the administration of colloid with crystalloid (2, 3, 4 Treatment references Burns are injuries of skin or other tissue caused by thermal, radiation, chemical, or electrical contact.
 Burns are classified by depth (superficial and deep partial-thickness, and full-thickness)... read more ).